Micro fishing is fishing for small fish, and like any other type of fishing, having the right gear makes it easier and more enjoyable.

 larger than the ones I could.
 Of course the ones I could see were little

-sunnies that could not have been 3" long.
+sunnies that could not have been over 3" long.
 It didn't matter.
 Those were

 the ones I wanted to catch.
 (And I have to admit that some days I still feel that way.)

 TenkaraBum Micro Fishing will be pretty familiar to people who know the TenkaraBum site well.
-In addition to providing some basic information to people who are new to micro fishing, it will offer rods appropriate for micro fishing, a full range of micro fishing gear (hook, line and sinker) and a gallery for people to share photos of their catches.
+In addition to providing some basic information to people who are new to micro fishing, it will offer rods appropriate for micro fishing and a full range of micro fishing gear (hook, line and sinker).

 One pretty narrow definition of micro fishing is fishing for species that when fully grown do not weigh one pound.
-I'm not a big stickler for formal definitions, so this section of TenkaraBum will be about catching small fish, whether technically micros or just juveniles of fish that get too large to really be micros.
+Another, even narrower, is that micro fishing is fishing for species that when fully grown to not exceed 6 inches in length.
+I'm not a big stickler for formal definitions, so this section of TenkaraBum will be about catching small fish, whether technically micros or just juveniles of fish that get too large to be micros under either of those rigid definitions.

 I don't know about you, but I cannot drive over or past a body of water and not wonder "what lives there and how do I catch it?"
-That was nowhere more true than one afternoon driving through north central Arkansas where I happened to cross little more than a trickle of water going over the road.
+That was nowhere more true than on a back road in north central Arkansas, where I happened to cross little more than a trickle of water going over the road.
 I slowed the car, looked out the window and saw a little pool at the side of the road - and then I saw that there were fish in the pool.
 I just had to stop.
 And then I just had to catch one.

 What I also find remarkable is that so many of the micros have stripes or various areas of their body that just seem to glow in the right light.
 You just don't see that with trout or bass.

-Micro fishing is not just a Japanese (and now American pursuit).
+Micro fishing is not just a Japanese or an American pursuit.
 There are South African devotees and I recently found a video on a carp fishing site about micro fishing in England.
-And if you think fishing for small fish is big here in the US, you should see them in Norway!
+And if you think fishing for small fish is big here in the US, you should see them in Norway and Indonesia!

 John Gierach also wrote "If people don't occasionally walk away from you shaking their heads, you're doing something wrong."
 I'll take that quote, and the first one, as the direction for TenkaraBum Micro Fishing.